gesistsa/oolong/README.md

 summarize_oolong(oolong_test_rater1, oolong_test_rater2)
 #> Mean model precision: 0.25
 #> Quantiles of model precision: 0.1, 0.175, 0.25, 0.325, 0.4
-#> P-value of model precision (H0: Not better than random guess): 0.224470246788736
+#> P-value of the model precision (H0: Model precision is not better than random guess): 0.224470246788736
 #> Krippendorff's alpha: 0.24
 #> K Precision: 0, 0.5, 1, 0, 0, 0, 0, 0.5, 0, 0.5
 #> Mean TLO: -2.32
 #> Median TLO: -2.06
 #> Quantiles of TLO: -9.02803350279604, -3.67855193382253, -2.05776648588221, 0, 0
-#> P-Value of the median TLO (H0: The median TLO is not better than random guess): 0.014
+#> P-Value of the median TLO (H0: Median TLO is not better than random guess): 0.0273333333333333
 ```

 About the p-values